vrandall66/front-end-submissions-public/1710/linked-list/bruce-nora.md

 * USE FORMS!!!!!!!
 Inputs should have labels!!!
 * Html style is pretty solid, but still room for improvement in indentation(ie. line 20 should be indented)
-* Lines 24 and 25 in index.html are doing the same thing.
-Line 24 is bringing in jquery via google and 25 is doing so locally.
-Pick one.

 ### css
 * Could use some organizational comments in css, no need for empty line at beginning of file